-- Investment return assumption lowered from 7.75% to 7.25%. - Inflation assumption lowered from 2.75% to 2.30%. - Individual salary increases were lowered. - Rates of turnover, retirement and disability were changed to better reflect anticipated future experience. - The post-retirement healthy mortality table was updated to 104% of the PubT-2010 Retiree table for retirees and to 95% of the PubT-2010 Contingent Survivor table for beneficiaries, both projected with generational - The disabled mortality was updated to the PubNS-2010 Non-Safety Disabled Mortality table projected with generational improvement using Scale MP-2019 - The pre-retirement mortality table was updated to the PubT-2010 Employee table projected with generational improvement using Scale MP-2019
+- Investment return assumption lowered from 7.75% to 7.25%; - Inflation assumption lowered from 2.75% to 2.30%; - Individual salary increases were lowered; - Rates of turnover, retirement and disability were changed to better reflect anticipated future experience; - The post-retirement healthy mortality table was updated to 104% of the PubT-2010 Retiree table for retirees and to 95% of the PubT-2010 Contingent Survivor table for beneficiaries, both projected with generational improvement using Scale MP-2019; - The disabled mortality was updated to the PubNS-2010 Non-Safety Disabled Mortality table projected with generational improvement using Scale MP-2019; and - The pre-retirement mortality table was updated to the PubT-2010 Employee table projected with generational improvement using Scale MP-2019.

-Amounts reported in 2016-2020 reflect the following actuarial assumption changes based on the results of an actuarial study dated April 30, 2015.
+Amounts reported in 2016-2020 reflect the following actuarial assumption changes based on the results of an actuarial experience study dated April 30, 2015.

-- Investment return assumption lowered from 8% to 7.75%. - Inflation assumption lowered from 3% to 2.75%. - Total salary scale rates lowered by 0.25% due to lower inflation. - Added explicit administrative expense assumption, equal to prior year administrative expense plus inflation.
+- Investment return assumption lowered from 8% to 7.75%. - Inflation assumption lowered from 3% to 2.75%. - Total salary scale rates lowered by 0.25% due to lower inflation. - Added explicit administrative expense assumption, equal to prior year administrative expense plus inflation. - Rates of turnover and retirement were changed to better reflect anticipated future experience.

-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION-CONTINUED FOR THE YEAR ENDED JUNE 30, 2022
+NOTES TO REQUIRED SUPPLEMENTARY INFORMATION - CONTINUED JUNE 30, 2024

-- Rates of turnover and retirement were changed to better reflect anticipated future experience. - Updated mortality assumption to the RP-2014 mortality tables with generational improvement.
+• Updated mortality assumption to the RP-2014 mortality tables with generational improvement.